Skip to main content

 The efficiency of binary exponentiation comes from two main factors:

-multiplications as in the naïve approach, we only perform O(logn) multiplications.
-This is because we're essentially breaking down the problem into smaller subproblems based on the binary representation of the exponent. - Reuse of previous calculations: By squaring the base at each step, we're reusing the results of previous calculations, which significantly reduces the overall number of operations needed.
+1. Reduced number of multiplications: Instead of performing n-1 multiplications as in the naïve approach, we only perform O(logn) multiplications.
+This is because we're essentially breaking down the problem into smaller subproblems based on the binary representation of the exponent.

 To illustrate this efficiency, consider calculating a1000000.
-The naïve approach would require 999,999 multiplications, while binary exponentiation would only require about 20 multiplications (as log2(1000000)≈20).
+The naïve approach would require 999,999 multiplications, while binary exponentiation would only require about 20 multiplications (as log2⁡(1000000)≈20).

 Algorithm Implementation